clearwind-ca/service-catalog/docs/installing.md

-The Service Catalog is a Django project and installable pretty much anywhere that can meet the requirements.
+The Catalog is a Django project and installable pretty much anywhere that can meet the requirements.

 Requirements:
 * [Python](https://www.python.org/) 3.9+